Welcome to

 INTRODUCTION

-In my Empowered Thinking posts, I explore how our ways of thinking, being, and relating shape our lives and our world.
+I get into how our ways of thinking, being, and relating shape our lives and our world.

-I also get into how we can develop our ability to live a self-directed life (as opposed to a life directed by the consumer culture that surrounds us).
+I also get into how we can develop our ability to live a self-directed life (as opposed to a life directed by things outside our selves, including but not limited to the consumer culture that surrounds us).

-I don't have solutions to the dilemmas we humans face, but I do have hope.
-I don't have answers, but I do have questions -- and the questions we ask shape the answers we receive.
+I don't have solutions to the dilemmas we face, but I do have hope.
+I don't have answers, but I do have questions -- and I passionately believe that the questions we ask shape the answers we receive.

 There are no quick fixes here.
-Instead, my aim is to acknowledge the frustration, grief, and despair that sometimes must precede hope and possibility...
+Instead, my aim is to acknowledge the frustration, grief, and despair that are on the other side of the coins of hope and possibility...

-... and also to share stories, perspectives, questions, insights, and resources that I find helpful and hopeful.
+... and also to share stories, perspectives, prompts, insights, and resources that I find helpful and hopeful.

 Parenting yourself to keep "growing up" is not easy; in fact it's the hardest work you'll ever do.
 It's also far and away the most important and useful work you'll ever do, both for your own personal benefit and for everything you care about in the World.